Videos show Russian units and missiles advancing towards Ukraine border – KION546

 Russian and Belarusian troops began sizeable joint exercises last week near the Polish border, but some Russian forces are on the move many miles from where the exercises are taking place and have taken up positions close to where the borders of Ukraine, Russia and Belarus meet.

-CNN geolocated this convoy, which includes multiple rocket launchers, to a spot about 15 miles (24 km) north of the Ukrainian border.
+CNN geolocated this convoy, which includes multiple rocket launchers, to a spot about 15 miles (24 kilometers) north of the Ukrainian border.

 There are Russian units within a few miles of Ukraine all the way from the Sea of Azov, along the Ukrainian border and into Belarus.